ansibleguy/collection_opnsense/docs/source/usage/4_develop.rst

   If this is not possible we need to do it manually inside the :code:`get_existing` or :code:`search_call` method.
 Per example see: :code:`bind_domain`

+* :code:`FIELDS_OPTIONAL`

+  Sometimes the OPNsense API will conditionally omit some fields from responses.

+  We cannot simply treat all fields as optional, as this would possibly lead to system-breaking bugs if the OPNsense-API changes via an version-update.

+  Thus we can define this module-specific list of fields that are allowed to be missing.

 * :code:`FIELDS_BOOL_INVERT`

   Boolean fields that should be inverted.